-If it does, the body MUST comply with the JSON:API v1.0.
-This means an object described by the following fields:
+If it does, the body MUST comply with the JSON:API v1.0 specification, which means an object structured as follows:

 - error: an array of error objects as defined in JSON:API v1.0.
-This version of the standard does not define specific error objects.
-This field is mandatory and non-nullable. - jsonapi: an object describing the JSON:API version adopted by the SERVER.
+This field is mandatory and nonnullable. - j sonapi: an object describing the JSON:API version adopted by the SERVER.
 This field is optional but non-nullable.
 If set, it must contain the object { "version": "1.0" }. - meta: an object that contains non-standard meta-information about its container.
 This field is optional but non-nullable. - links: an object containing links.
 This field is optional but non-nullable.

-An error message body SHALL NOT have fields in addition to those listed above.
+An error message body MUST NOT have fields in addition to those listed above.